Mexicajun1605/Sams_BlogDown/content/posts/readingList.md

 Expect this list to be updated in the future.

-For specific languages and how to learn them, please see my professional site at this [link](https://samellinguista.netlify.app/resources/)
+For specific languages or computer science and how to learn them, please see my professional site at this [link](https://samellinguista.netlify.app/resources/)

 # Theology and Mythology
 - The Bible